-Under the domestic tax law of Foreign Country E, Foreign Company C is tax resident in Country E because its place of effective management is in Country E. Under the domestic tax law of Foreign Country D, Foreign Company C is prima facie tax resident in Country D because it is incorporated in Country D. However, Country D's domestic tax law provides that a resident does not include a person who is deemed to be exclusively a resident of another country for purposes of the application of an applicable tax treaty.
-Under the tax treaty between Foreign Country D and Foreign Country E, Foreign Company C is treated as being exclusively resident where it is effectively managed.
+Foreign Company C is incorporated in Foreign Country D but has its place of effective management in Foreign Country E. Under the domestic tax law of Foreign Country E, Foreign Company C is tax resident in Country E because its place of effective management is in Country E. Under the domestic tax law of Foreign Country D, Foreign Company C is prima facie tax resident in Country D because it is incorporated in Country D. However, Country D's domestic tax law provides that a resident does not include a person who is deemed to be exclusively a resident of another country for purposes of the application of an applicable tax treaty.
+Under the tax treaty between Foreign Country D and Foreign Country E, Foreign Company C is treated as being exclusively resident where it has its place of effective management.
 Accordingly, Foreign Company C is tax resident in Country E only.